 - A "team" of 6-9 (depending on the version) contestants are each asked trivia questions in turn in a timed round.note

 - For each question answered correctly, the amount of money they stand to collect is increased exponentially via a money ladder, with the aim to chain together a target amount of consecutive right answers to claim the maximum earnings in the round.note

-- If the target value in the chain is reached ($1,000 up to $125,000 in the hour-long original version, $100 up to $12,500 in the downsized 30-minute syndicated version) and banked, the round immediately ends and is essentially considered a perfect run, though not necessarily flawless.
+- If the target value in the chain is reachednote and banked, the round immediately ends and is essentially considered a perfect run, though not necessarily flawless.
 Alternatively, if the target value is accumulated despite not being reached in the chain, it also results in the round being successfully completed.
 In the final timed round with two contestants left, the banked money in that round is either doubled or tripled.note

 - Once the round is over and some host-contestant banter is traded (usually one-sided insults from the host), the team then votes off whomever they feel is "the weakest link" (or whoever might be cleverer than them).
 They write their votes on a devicenote , and are revealed on their podiums left to right.
 Whoever gets the most votes is told "You are the weakest link.
 Goodbye!" and is eliminated from the game.
 A tie in the voting gives the deciding vote to the "strongest link" in the round.
 The next round begins with the "strongest link" from the previous round, or the second-strongest if the strongest had been voted off.

 - When there are only two contestants left, they compete to win the banked money in an elimination round.
-They are asked questions alternately, typically a best-of-5, and if no winner is decided after the sets of questions, a "sudden death" round is played, and the first player to correctly answer a question when their opponent does not is declared the victor.
+They are asked questions alternately, typically a best-of-5, and if no winner is decided after the sets of questions, a "Sudden Death" round is played, and the first player to correctly answer a question when their opponent does not is declared the victor.

-- Celebrity Edition: Several, including a Doctor Who-themed episode in 2007 (two years after a futuristic and deadly version of the show was featured on the episode "Bad Wolf") and a puppet-edition later that year, as well as two WWE episodes and a hip-hop musicians episode and one featuring the cast of The Brady Bunch in the U.S. They're playing for Charity.
+- Celebrity Edition: Several, including a Doctor Who-themed episode in 2007 (two years after a futuristic and deadly version of the show was featured on the episode "Bad Wolf") and a puppet-edition later that year, as well as two WWE episodes, a hip-hop musicians episode and one featuring the cast of The Brady Bunch in the U.S. These specials were usually played for charities.

 - One episode also parodied this with a B-list celebrity edition.

-- Double The Dollars: The final banking round is played for triple stakes (double in the US).
+- Double The Dollars: The final banking round is played for triple stakes (double in the original US version).

 - April Fools' Plot: One episode had Anne don a pink blazer and adopting a kind demeanor, actually being nice to the contestants.
 Ultimately subverted in that she dropped the act because the contestants were "just so stupid."

-- Catch Phrase/Title Drop: "You are the weakest link.
+- Catchphrase: "You are the weakest link.
 Goodbye!"

 - Cutting the Knot: Each round has a maximum cap on what can be earned.
 Technically, contestants could have just banked values just a little before the top of the chain if they felt like it would be too hard to rattle off a consecutive chain of correct answers and simply accumulate the maximum value, automatically ending the round.
 Too bad this strategy never really saw use, because a lot of the games ended up being mired down by the contestants' unwillingness to even go past the first few links in the chain without compulsively banking (this by default earns them derision from all three hosts).